martyroque/nucleux/README.md

 ## Introduction

-Nucleus is a simple, atomic state management library based on the publisher-subscriber pattern and inversion-of-control (IoC) container design principle.
+Nucleux is a simple, atomic state management library based on the publisher-subscriber pattern and inversion-of-control (IoC) container design principle.

-Nucleus allows you to have centralized locations (stores) with units of state (atoms) that your application can subscribe to.
-Unlike other state management libraries, Nucleus only triggers strictly-needed, isolated updates for computations (e.g. React components) subscribed to atoms.
+Nucleux allows you to have centralized locations (stores) with units of state (atoms) that your application can subscribe to.
+Unlike other state management libraries, Nucleux only triggers strictly-needed, isolated updates for computations (e.g. React components) subscribed to atoms.

-With Nucleus you can manage your application state outside of any UI framework, making your code decoupled, portable, and testable.
+With Nucleux you can manage your application state outside of any UI framework, making your code decoupled, portable, and testable.

-## Why Nucleus over other state management libraries?
+## Why Nucleux over other state management libraries?

 - Simple and un-opinionated
 - Makes hooks the primary means of consuming state